 Foreign companies can establish branch offices to conduct any type of business activity that falls within the scope of the parent company.

 Branch offices are not eligible for the tax exemptions and incentives available to local companies as ultimate control of the branch remains vested in the overseas parent company.
-As such, branch offices are regarded as an extension of the foreign holding company and is therefore taxed as a non-tax resident at the corporate tax rate of 17 percent.
+As such, branch offices are regarded as an extension of the foreign holding company and are therefore taxed as a non-tax resident at the corporate tax rate of 17 percent.

 The name of the branch office must be the same as the parent company and as a legal extension of the parent company.
 The parent company must bear ultimate legal responsibility for all liabilities and be registered with ACRA, which is responsible for the monitoring of new companies in Singapore.
 Because of this liability, many foreign companies choose to establish a subsidiary or private limited company rather than branch offices.